Law school applications: Researching law schools

 Of course, visiting law schools is the best way to learn about them.
 Visits can tell you much more than websites ever will.
 If you are accepted at more than one law school, make every effort to visit each school before deciding which one to attend.
 You wouldn’t buy a $15,000 car without seeing it—how could you even think of spending $150,000 on a legal education without visiting the law school?

-When you visit a particular school, call the admissions office and ask them to help you plan a visit.
+But you don’t have to wait for a law school open house to visit — at most schools, you can plan a visit outside these special events.
+If you want to visit a particular school, call or email the admissions office and ask them to help you plan a visit.
 If school is in session, ask if you can sit in on a class.
 Talking to current students will give you a good “feel” for the school.
-Ask the admissions office at the law school to arrange a meeting with one or more UMass graduates now attending the law school, and with faculty whose research or teaching interests match your own.
-Speak with someone in the placement office and/or the public interest office to find out more about the school’s employment numbers, outreach and recruiting.
+Ask the admissions office at the law school to arrange a meeting with one or more UMass graduates now attending the law school, or with other students whose interests and/or backgrounds align with your own.
+In advance of the visit, reach out to faculty whose research or teaching interests match your own.
+Speak with someone in the placement office and/or the public interest office to find out more about the school’s employment numbers, outreach, and recruiting.
 If you identify as a member of a group traditionally underrepresented in law schools—e.g., students of color, LGBTQ students, first generation college students, immigrants or children of immigrants, disabled students—make sure you have a chance to speak with students from a similar demographic, who will give you insights into how friendly and supportive the school is for minorities.
 Most schools have a number of affinity groups you can reach out to.
 LSAC also provides resources and events particularly for underrepresented law students and pre-law applicants.